gmodena/wmf-cassandra-imagematching/README.md

 You will need Docker Engine and Docker Compose.
 On non-linux systems, you'll need to install `coreutils`.
 The latter is needed to satisfy a dependency on `shuf`.

+This setup is memory hungry.
+When running on Docker Desktop (macOS or Windows), we recommend to [allocate 4GB or memory to the docker VM](https://docs.docker.com/docker-for-mac/) for things to work properly.

 # Data preparation

 Run